How does your use doctors’ bios? To let a know about the physician’s ? Experience? Personality?

 Video is a great way to capture likability in examples of bios.
-This video of Dr. Carey Andrew-Jaja from Magee-Womens Hospital of UPMC has over 4 million views!
+This video of Dr. Carey Andrew-Jaja from Magee-Womens Hospital of UPMC has over 4 million views (behold the power of social media)!
 It shows him doing something that brings him joy — singing to the babies he delivers.
 Who doesn’t want to see that spark in a doctor’s eyes?

 Branch out: Ask adventurous questions

 What’s your philosophy of care?
 What made you become a physician?
 Where did you go to school?
 Snooze.

 It’s time to dig deeper.
 Ask questions your competitors aren’t asking.
 Find out what sets your doctors apart.
 Allow patients to “Meet the Doctor” online, like Baptist Memorial Health Care does with Alyssa Dawn Throckmorton, MD.